brettz9/filebrowser-enhanced/README.md

 [js-ctypes](https://developer.mozilla.org/en-US/docs/Mozilla/js-ctypes)
 to provide option to populate path selection with OS-specific file results as well as or in place of our own location bar algorithm
+1. Add option to whitelist a particular domain for cross-scheme permission (for now just a global preference).